Philippine volcano's quakes, cracks send more people fleeing

-LEMERY, Philippines (AP) — A Philippine volcano belched smaller plumes of ash Thursday but shuddered continuously with earthquakes and cracked roads in nearby towns, which were blockaded by police due to fears of a bigger eruption.
+LEMERY, Philippines (AP) — A Philippine volcano belched smaller plumes of ash but shuddered continuously with earthquakes and opened cracks in roads Thursday as police blockaded at-risk towns due to fears of a bigger eruption.

-Taal volcano’s crater lake and a nearby river have dried up in some of the signs of its continuing volcanic restiveness.
-That has prompted army troops and police to block villagers from sneaking back by boats to the volcanic island and nearby towns to retrieve belongings, poultry and cattle.
+A crater lake and nearby river have dried up in signs of the Taal volcano's continuing restiveness, and officials have warned people against speculating the five-day eruption is waning.
+Soldiers and police blocked villagers from sneaking back by boats to the volcanic island and nearby towns to retrieve belongings, poultry and cattle.

-There have been no reports of deaths or serious injuries from the sudden eruption, which began Sunday, but many houses and farms have been damaged by volcanic ash.
+Many houses and farms have been damaged by volcanic ash since the eruption started Sunday, though no deaths or major injuries have been reported after tens of thousands of people evacuated.
 The volcano in Batangas province lies more than 65 kilometers (40 miles) south of the capital, Manila.

 Amid warnings of an imminent and more dangerous eruption, police cordoned off at least four towns along or near the coast of a lake surrounding volcano island, sparking arguments with villagers.

 “We’ve lost everything, our house got damaged, but I need to retrieve my pots and cooking wares and other things.
-They should not be very, very strict,” Erlinda Landicho, a 59-year-old mother, told The Associated Press.
+They should not be very, very strict,” 59-year-old Erlinda Landicho told The Associated Press.

 Landicho, who fled with her son from Lemery municipality as the volcano erupted, was among a throng of villagers stopped by police from reentering the ash-blanketed town.
 A firetruck blocked a key access road and police set up checkpoints.
 Beyond the barricade, Lemery looked like a ghost town partly shrouded in swirling ash.